Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-The Golden State Warriors, Stephen Curry included, face the Los Angeles Lakers at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Stephen Curry and his Golden State Warriors teammates take the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 10:00 PM ET on Wednesday.

-In this article, we break down Curry's available prop bets, providing stats to help you figure out the best wagers to make.
+In this piece we'll break down Curry's stats and trends, helping you with your prop bets.

 Stephen Curry Prop Bets vs. the Lakers